C0D1UM/technical-standard/angular/coding-styles/README.md

 #### Trailing Commas

-If the an array or object literal has written in many line.
-The last field should be ended with comma.
+If an array or object literal is written in many lines, the last object should be ended with comma.

 ```typescript
 /** Yes */